fatroom/spring-path-injection-example/README.md

-# Spring Path injection test
+# Spring Path injection example

 This is sample project exposes unexpected change of behaviour in properties injection of type Path.

 As defined in PathConfig - default value for property should be "/tmp".

-When you try to run this app with ./gardlew bootRun it logs `Injected path: /tmp` as expected.
+When you try to run this app with ./gardlew bootRun it logs as expected:

+`Injected path: /tmp`

 When you try to run application from Intellij IDEA (open Application.java and select `run...`) it logs: